Milyli/eclipse-server-docs/docs/getting-started-ubuntu.md

 ![Running](img/linux/ubuntu/run/eclipse-running.png)

 At this point, if you followed this guide exactly as written, Eclipse should also be accessible via the host machine using the IP address: `https://[IPADDRESS]:8000/swagger/index.html`.
-Additional steps will be required of your organization's network administrator to ensure the Eclipse server visible to your Relativity instance.
+Additional steps will be required of your organization's network administrator to ensure the Eclipse server is visible to your Relativity instance.

 In order for the Eclipse Relativity Application to access the server, the agent(s) servers where the Eclipse Agent will be created must have access to the base URL of the Eclipse server.